masroorrizvi/getting-cleaning-data/README.md

 STEP 2

 In step 2, we need to extract out only the Subjects, Mean and standard deviation columns from the entire list of 563 columns in mergedDataset.
 The SELECT function of dplyr library comes to use here and we save the output in selectMeasurements.
-Just before doing this, to clean up the data and find unique elements, we apply make.names method on mergedData set
+Just before doing this, to clean up the data and find unique elements, we apply make.names method on mergedData set.